A Survey on 3D Egocentric Human Pose Estimation: Evaluation Metrics

 \section{Evaluation Metrics}

-Several approaches have been introduced to assess 3D egocentric human pose estimation.
-In this section, we delve into the evaluation metrics commonly used to assess egocentric pose estimation across different skeletal and model based methods.
+In this section, we briefly describe the different metrics used to assess 3D egocentric human pose estimation methods.

-\textbf{\textit{MPJPE (Mean Per Joint Position Error):}} This metric is widely utilized to measure the accuracy of predicted 3D joint positions in comparison to ground truth positions.
-The calculation of MPJPE involves determining the Euclidean distance between the estimated 3D joints and their corresponding ground truth positions.
-Mathematically, it is expressed as follows:
+\textbf{\textit{MPJPE (Mean Per Joint Position Error)}} is a widely utilized metric which measures the mean error between all the predicted 3D joint positions and the ground truth positions, by calculating the Euclidean distance between them.

-Here, \( N \) is the total number of joints, \( J_{i} \) denotes the estimated position of the \( i \)th joint, \( J_{i}^{*} \) represents the ground truth position of the \( i \)th joint.
-MPJPE serves as a robust measure to quantify the overall accuracy of 3D pose estimation algorithms across different joints.

 \textbf{\textit{PA-MPJPE}} focuses on the individual pose accuracy by checking the alignment between the estimated pose and the ground truth pose of each frame using Procrustes analysis.